eprikhodko/music-box/README.md

 ![screenshot of figma designs](assets/figma-designs.png)

-- Next I created project in a Click-Up kanban board and broke down designs into smaller tasks:
+- Next I created project in a Click-Up kanban board and broke down designs into smaller tasks

 ![screenshot of click-up board](assets/click-up-tasks.png)